andrews1022/react-typescript-project-setup/next/contentful-blog-graphql-dynamic-routes.md

   export default MyApp;
   ```

-  - If you don't have a `Layout` component yet, just replace with an empty `fragment` for now
   - Hit `Ctrl + .` on any of the red underlined code and select `Add all missing imports`

 - Remove the `.css` import from `_app.tsx` as well

-- Setup server-side rendered styles to the head
+- We need to setup server-side rendered styles to the head

   - Create a file `_document.tsx` in the `pages` folder
   - Run the command: `cd pages && touch _document.tsx && cd ..`